bitcoin/bitcoin/doc/README.md

 ### Need Help?

-* See the documentation at the [Raven Wiki](https://en.raven.it/wiki/Main_Page) for help and more information.
+* See the documentation at the [Ravencoin Wiki](https://raven.wiki/wiki/Ravencoin_Wiki) for help and more information.
-* Ask for help on [#raven](http://webchat.freenode.net?channels=raven) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=raven).
+* Ask for help on [Discord](https://discord.gg/DUkcBst) or [Telegram](https://t.me/RavencoinDev).
-* Ask for help on the [RavenTalk](https://raventalk.org/) forums, in the [Technical Support board](https://raventalk.org/index.php?board=4.0).
+* Ask for help on the [RavencoinTalk](https://www.ravencointalk.org/) forums, in the [Development and Technical discussion board](https://www.ravencointalk.org/?forum=661517).

 Building
 ---------------------
-The following are developer notes on how to build Raven on your native platform.
+The following are developer notes on how to build the Ravencoin core software on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [OS X Build Notes](build-osx.md)